-Students harvest vegetables and herbs, and learn how to transform this produce into delicious and healthy snacks.
-Foods like kale chips, mint tea, or a yogurt dip are among the foods produced.
+When Harvesting History began ten years ago, it served less than 100 children.
+Today, it serves over 2,000 youth, seniors, and adults throughout Columbia and Greene Counties.
+Students harvest vegetables and herbs, and learn how to transform this produce into delicious and healthy snacks like kale chips, mint tea, or yogurt dip.
 Each student receives fresh produce from the garden to bring home as well as the knowledge of how to prepare it.
 When children learn where their food comes from, how to plant a garden and how to cook nutritious meals, they develop healthy eating habits at a young age.
-This leads to a reduction in lifelong chronic illness caused by poor diet: obesity, heart disease and diabetes.
+This leads to a reduction in lifelong chronic illnesses caused by poor diet like obesity, heart disease, and diabetes.
 Introducing children to new fruits and vegetables using basic recipes can put them on track to make smarter food choices for life.
 These choices can impact their entire family’s eating habits.